mcampbell/shortify/docs/NOTES-FOR-EVALUATOR.md

 has more detail but each python instance will just serially make requests and collect the response code (hoping for 302's).

-Running shortify-server and client in `docker-compose` mode on my Macbook, I get between 2 and 3 calls per second, when running 1 "client".
+Running shortify_server and client in `docker-compose` mode on my Macbook, I get between 2 and 3 calls per second, when running 1 "client".
 With 5 clients, it goes to 17-19.
 With 10, over 46.
 I was able to serve over 100 requests/s with 20 simultaneous clients.